 As the environment is getting more and more polluted every day, the importance of consuming green vegetables also increases.
 Most, if not all green vegetables have all the daily needed amount of water-soluble or fat-soluble vitamins and minerals.
-Some green vegetables even contain protein, calcium, and other substance more than milk, meat, or other type of food.
+Some green vegetables even contain protein, calcium, and other substance more than milk, meat, or other types of food.
 The great thing is, all vegetables have fiber, low to no fat, cholesterol-free, and a magnificent amount of antioxidants.

 This is one of the vegetables that appear more in other places and not on your plates.
-Because of its high level of antioxidant and water content, cucumber is often used in skincare products to help with anti-aging and hydration.
-Cucumber can also help reduce risks of cancer, support your brain, relieve pain, and aids weight loss.
+Because of its high level of antioxidant and water content, cucumber is often used in skin care products to help with anti-aging and hydration.
+Cucumber can also help reduce risks of cancer, support your brain, relieve pain, and aids in weight loss.
 It is better to eat them raw, but you can also have them stir-fried, roasted, pickled, or used as water infusion or garnish.

 Spinach is well-known for having the most foliage compared to any greens, spinach also has a lot of vitamins, minerals, and beneficial phytonutrient.
-To name a few of spinach benefits it improves eyesight, heightens cognition and concentration, treats macular degeneration, keeps liver functioning, maintains blood pressure, boosts metabolism, and aids in weight loss.
+To name a few spinach benefits it improves eyesight, heightens cognition and concentration, treat macular degeneration, keeps liver functioning, maintains blood pressure, boosts metabolism, and aids in weight loss.
 The best part is, spinach just tastes so delicious without hesitation.
 Spinach can be consumed raw, in salad, juice, smoothie, or cook in the soup, pan-fried, pasta, and lasagna to name a few.